piraeusdatastore/piraeus-operator/README.md

   a secret named `drbdiocred`:

     ```
-    kubectl create secret docker-registry drbdiocred --docker-server=<SERVER> --docker-username=<YOUR LOGIN> --docker-email=<YOUR EMAIL> --docker-password=<YOUR PASSWORD>
+    kubectl create secret docker-registry drbdiocred --docker-server=<SERVER> --docker-username=<YOUR_LOGIN> --docker-email=<YOUR_EMAIL> --docker-password=<YOUR_PASSWORD>
     ```

-    Then this secret name must be specified in the charts/piraeus/values.yaml.
+    The name of this secret must match the one specified in the Helm values, by default `drbdiocred`.

-    ```
-    drbdRepoCred: drbdiocred  # <- Specify the kubernetes secret name
-    ```

-* Configure storage for LINSTOR etcd instance.
+* Configure storage for the LINSTOR etcd instance.
   There are various options for configuring the etcd instance for LINSTOR:
   * Use an existing storage provisioner with a default `StorageClass`.
   * [Use `hostPath` volumes](#linstor-etcd-hostpath-persistence).
   * Disable persistence for basic testing.
-    This can be done by setting the following in charts/piraeus/values.yaml:
+This can be done by adding `--set etcd.persistence.enabled=false` to the `helm install` command below.

+- Configure the LVM VG and LV names by setting the following values in a local values file or by using `--set` with the `helm install` command below.

     ```
-      etcd:
-        persistence:
-          enabled: false
+    operator.nodeSet.spec.lvmPoolVgName=drbdpool # <- Volume Group name of the thick storage pool
+    operator.nodeSet.spec.lvmThinPoolVgName=drbdpool # <- Volume Group name of the thin storage pool
+    operator.nodeSet.spec.lvmThinPoolLvName=thinpool # <- Logical Volume name of the thin pool
     ```

-- Configure the LVM VG and LV names in charts/piraeus/values.yaml.

-    ```
-    lvmPoolVgName: "drbdpool"      # <- Local VG name for Thick LVM Pool
-    lvmThinPoolVgName: "drbdpool"  # <- Local VG name for Thin LVM Pool
-    lvmThinPoolLvName: "thinpool"  # <- Local LV name for Thin LVM Pool
-    ```

-- Finally create a Helm release named `piraeus-op` that will set up everything.
+- Finally create a Helm deployment named `piraeus-op` that will set up everything.

     ```